National AI policies

-Powered by big data, banks are increasingly using machine learning, a form of AI, in functions like the monitoring of anti-money laundering and fraud detection or to predict mortgage defaults.
-AI could offer financial services firms faster, leaner operations, reduced costs, and improved outcomes for customers.
-Consider Bank of England (BoE), which is developing a framework that would help answer some of the explainability questions present in machine learning applications -- break open the “black box.”
+Powered by big data, banks are increasingly using machine learning (a form of AI) to monitor anti-money laundering and fraud detection and to predict mortgage defaults.
+AI could offer financial services firms faster, leaner operations, reduced costs and improved outcomes for customers.
+The Bank of England (BoE) is developing a framework that would help answer some of the explainability questions present in machine learning applications—breaking open the technology's “black box.”
 This framework could be the first step on the road to regulation.

-The BoE teamed up with the UK’s Financial Conduct Authority (FCA) to survey UK financial institutions and see how they are really using the technology.
-FCA Executive Director of Strategy and Competition Christopher Woolard assured a London audience that financial services firms are not in a “crisis of algorithmic control,” but, regardless, firms need to be “cognisant of the need to act responsibly, and from an informed position.”
+BoE teamed up with the UK’s Financial Conduct Authority (FCA) to survey UK financial institutions and see how they are really using the technology.
+FCA Executive Director of Strategy and Competition, Christopher Woolard, assured a London audience that financial services firms are not in a “crisis of algorithmic control,” but, regardless, firms need to be “cognisant of the need to act responsibly, and from an informed position.”

 BoE guidance suggests placing priority on the governance of data, remembering that machine learning requires human intervention with the right incentives, and that increased execution risks come with the expanded use of AI.
 The framework around explainability aims to give clarity and transparency.
 For example, if a machine learning algorithm is used to deny a consumer a mortgage, banks need to be able to explain how that decision was reached.

 With a mission of maintaining stability and public confidence in the nation's financial system, the Federal Deposit Insurance Corporation (FDIC) is in the process of developing guidance for financial institutions on artificial intelligence and machine learning.